seydx/homebridge-washingmachine-pow/README.md

 This is a dynamic platform plugin for [Homebridge](https://github.com/nfarina/homebridge) to control the state of your **washingmachine(s)** used with Sonoff POW (R2) with Telegram notification Support

-This Plugin creates two Accessories.
-A Outlet Accessory with FakeGato functionality to check the power etc and a Motion Sensor Accessory, also with FakeGato functionality, which will be triggered when the current power is greater or equal the "pause" value defined in config.json
+This Plugin creates a Outlet Accessory with FakeGato functionality to check the power, which will be triggered when the current power is greater or equal than "startValue" defined in config.json

 You can also set up the notifier to get a Telegram notification with customized messages and markdown capability when the current running program starts and/or finishes!